John Rutter Chorley

 John Rutter Chorley (31 July 1806, Blackley Hurst, Lancashire – 29 June 1867, London) was an English author, bibliophile, and Hispanist (also interested in other Romance studies).

+Life

 Born in Blackley Hurst near Billinge, Merseyside, John Rutter Chorley was the older brother of the author and critic Henry Fothergill Chorley (1808–1872).
 In addition to his career in railway administration as corporate secretary to the Grand Junction Railway between Liverpool and Birmingham, he worked as a private tutor.
 In 1845 a bequest from his uncle made him independently wealthy and he retired and moved to London.
 With help from George Ticknor, Cayetano Alberto de la Barrera (1815–1872) and experts at the British Museum, Chorley became a significant collector as a bibliophile.

 Among his friends was Thomas Carlyle.